 illness and in their own bereavement.

-Source: Department of Health and Ageing Palliative Care webpage
+Source: Department of Health Palliative Care webpage

 Heart failure is the only cardiac disease which is increasing in prevalence.
 This is largely due to the long-term effects of common conditions that affect the heart’s pump function – particularly hypertension and coronary artery disease.
 Improving long-term survival from cardiac conditions and also from heart failure itself has increased the numbers of people living with the condition, and changed its demography.
 It is now a disease mainly of older people, especially of older women, and it is estimated to affect at least 10% of Australians aged 65 years and older.
 Survival ranges from 80% at 2 years for those without fluid overload, to less than 50% survival at 6 months for patients with refractory symptoms.